Middle School Curriculum

 Extra learning resources

-There are a number of additional services for students with particular needs.
+There are a number of additional services for students with particular learning needs.
 They include:

 - The Enrichment and Learning Department for support and extension activities